Nourish - 8 Natural Tips to Halt Your Cold in its Tracks

 No. 5 – Increase your Vitamin C

 Vitamin C has long been known to support the immune system and help fight off colds.
-Up your intake of fruits and veggies high in Vitamin C, including oranges, kiwis, peppers, strawberries, dark leafy greens, papaya, broccoli and Brussels sprouts to help keep those nasty bugs at bay.
+Up your intake of fruits and veggies high in Vitamin C to help keep those nasty bugs at bay, including:

 And if you’ve got the feeling you’re coming down with a cold or virus, go straight for your Vitamin C supplements.